hakeem0114/Weather-App/README.md

 # Weather-App

-Uses Asynchronous Code with Fetch API to create a weather App.
+Uses Asynchronous Code with Fetch API to create a weather App for Cities.

 Image Credits: https://unsplash.com/developers